gregory-bot/gregory-bot/README.md

 Software and Data Engineer with 5+ years of experience, combining strong technical expertise with excellent communication skills.
 I work seamlessly with stakeholders across diverse teams to deliver impactful data solutions.

 A considerable amount of my time is spent on projects that sit at the intersection of data infrastructure and social good.
-I am currently building [remboglow.com](https://remboglow.com) — a beauty platform designed for African skin tones.
+I am currently building [remboglow.com](https://remboglow.com) , beauty platform designed for African skin tones.

 **Core languages:** Python · SQL · React · TypeScript

 ---

-- I am currently working as a Software Engineer at the [Center for Quality Health and Innovation (CHQI), University of Nairobi](https://chqi.uonbi.ac.ke/) — a USAID-funded research programme focused on improving health outcomes through data-driven tools.
+- I am currently working as a Software Engineer at the [Center for Quality Health and Innovation (CHQI), University of Nairobi](https://chqi.uonbi.ac.ke/), USAID-funded research programme focused on improving health outcomes through data-driven tools.

 - Previously, I have worked with **Annex Technologies**, **goCode Softwares**, and **Data Science East Africa**, building data pipelines, ML systems, and analytics infrastructure across fintech, public health, and enterprise analytics.